 The mission is to provide financial and emotional support for survivors of suicide loss and individuals with lived experience of suicide, while engaging in community prevention through mental health education and advocacy to support healthier futures.

 We are passionate about our goals and our mission, and this is why we minimize overhead to just enough to sustain our daily operations.
 While we fundraise and accept donations for a variety of uses, all of which are dedicated to our mission, we allocate the vast majority of funds raised for direct financial assistance for survivors of suicide loss, helping defray and alleviate the unexpected cost burdens associated with their loss.

-To accomplish our goals, we fundraise through participation in many community events, including festivals, fundraisers, memorials, and remembrances, as well as providing event sponsorships and speakers when such events align with our mission.
+To accomplish our goals, we fundraise through participation in many community events, including festivals, concerts, fundraisers, memorials, and remembrances, as well as providing event sponsorships and speakers when such events align with our mission.

 We educate, train, and equip individuals with helpful and relevant resources, to encourage awareness, understanding, and conversation about suicide.

 We cultivate a visible presence in the community through collaboration with artists and local businesses, to make our work and our passion better known.

 We distribute our branded products and awareness materials, to both further our visible presence and help fund our programming.

 We assist individuals with lived experience and their families to ease the difficulty and pain of their grieving and healing processes.